boro-alpha/nf_ea_common_tools/README.md

 NF EA Common Tools is a reference library containing utility functions that are being used by other projects within the NF EA Common domain - see links below.

-**This project is currently closed, but can be sporadically updated by the BORO Development Team it in the future.**
+**This project is currently closed, but may be sporadically updated by the BORO Development Team in the future.**

 ## Changes From Previous Version